Center-wise Local Image Mixture For Contrastive Representation Learning: Method

 where $d(\cdot,\cdot)$ denotes the L2 distance of two samples, and $v_{c(x_i)}$ denotes the feature representation of the corresponding cluster center, respectively.
 In this way, the samples are aggregated towards the predefined clusters, and meanwhile maintaining the local similarity.

 Our method combines the advantages of cluster and nearest neighbor methods.
-An illustration comparing the three methods is shown in Fig. \ref{three_select}.
+An illustration comparing the three methods is shown in Fig. ~\ref{three_select}.
 Cluster-based method regards all samples that belong to the same center as positive pairs, which breaks the local similarity among samples especially when the anchor is around the boundary.
 While nearest neighbor-based method independently pulling samples of an anchor, and does not encourage the well-clustered goal.
 As a result, the embedding space is not highly concentrated among multiple similar anchors.
 As comparisons, by center-wise sample selection, similar samples are progressively pulled to the predefined center as well as considering the local similarity.
-In the experimental section, we would compare the performance of the three methods, and validate the superior performance of our proposed selection strategy.
+In Fig.~\ref{three_select}, some visualizations of positive sample pairs are provided.
+We used MoCo pre-trained model to infer on the validation set and do K-means on the output features.
+Almost $48\%$ samples in this cluster are from the same category.
+The remaining $52\%$ of the samples, especially those on the cluster boundaries, have no similarities either in layout or category information.
+We also use KNN to search Top-K neighbors of every sample on the output features space.
+It was found that that the nearest neighborhoods of the anchor sample have at least one of these two characteristics: sharing the same category or sharing the similar layout and color information with the anchor sample.
+CLIM integrates the advantages of KNN and K-means, and selects positive samples sharing similar category, layout and color information with the anchor sample.
+In the experimental section, we would demonstrate its advantages over simply cluster and knn in feature representation.